jemstelos/obsidian-media-notes/README.md

 ### Media Controls

 One of the main benefits of this plugin is the ability to assign hotkeys to media controls, so that you can control the playback of the content you're taking notes on without leaving your note.

--   Play/Pause
--   Seek Forward
--   Seek Backward

 Media controls can be bound to any hotkey you like through the Hotkeys settings page.

+Suggestion hotkeys for Mac users that mirror YouTube's hotkey layout:
+⌃J - Jump Backward
+⌃K - Play/Pause
+⌃L - Jump Forward
+⌃I - Insert Timestamp

 ### Inserting and using Timestamps